InserirAquiNome/crypto/full_node.md

 It's note an expensive hardware.
 Only a $35 hardware + power adapter + sdcard + USB memory stick.
 In meanwhile I am listening some music on it, just waiting to full sync my node.

+I think will also configure tor on it!

 ## More information
 http://bitcoinist.com/6-reasons-run-bitcoin-full-node/